OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ### Maven on the build agent
 The next thing we need to do is install Maven on our build agent.
 Maven doesn’t have an installer, it’s a .zip file that needs to be extracted and placed on the build agent.
 Similar to Java, we need to configure the Environment Variables:

-- Create MAVEN_HOME and point it to where we extracted Maven (i.e., c:\maven).
+- Create MAVEN_HOME and point it to the location where Maven was extracted (i.e., c:\maven).
 - Add the \bin folder to the Path Environment Variable (i.e., c:\maven\bin).

 ### Add the Maven capability
-If you‘re creating a new build agent, this step might not be necessary, part of the agent installation scans the machine for capabilities automatically add Maven if it’s found.
+If you‘re creating a new build agent, this step might not be necessary, part of the agent installation scans the machine for capabilities and will automatically add Maven if it’s found.
 If you’re using an existing agent, you need to go into Azure DevOps (ADO) and add the capability to the agent manually.

 Navigate to the Agent Pools section of ADO.
-Select the agent you want to modify and click on **Capabilities**:
+Select the agent you want to modify and click **Capabilities**:

 ![](ado-agent-pools.png)